HackerCollective/resources/Hackathons/hackathonhackers.md

 Hackathon Hackers
 ==================

-#HackathonSeason is going to be #STACKED
+#Hackathon Season is going to be #STACKED

 This is the all-inclusive hackathons group.